-Pan American Round Table is an organization designed to bring into closer union the women and children of the Western Hemisphere and to develop a higher civilization through mutual knowledge, understanding and friendship among its peoples.
+Pan American Round Table is an organization designed to bring into closer union the women and children of the Western Hemisphere and to develop a relationship through mutual knowledge, understanding and friendship among its peoples.

 We seek to offer educational opportunities to young deserving women and to promote knowledge, friendship, and understanding among the people of the Americas.

 - Promoting friendship and understanding among people of the western hemisphere

 - Learning and sharing information about other cultures of the Americas